CIC for UNM-LA Students

 WORK

 Over the course of one semester, students provide 60 hours of work on a project-based internship experience provided by a local business.
 Working alongside a mentor, students will gain the skills and knowledge necessary to complete the project.
-Please see below for current and past internship opportunities.
+Please see below for current internship opportunities.

 LEARN